eldenbishop/war-compare/README.md

 ## Installation ##

 Just drop md5.jsp into the root directory of your web applications and navigate to the JSP.

-To compare two different running WARs just enter the path to the JSP in the other WAR.
+## Usage ##

+Simply navigate to the JSP.
+Once there, enter a path to another md5.jsp.
+The two files will communicate with each other, allowing visual navigation of both file trees along with MD5 hashing for realtime diffs.

 ## Security (optional) ##